rethinkdb/rethinkdb/docs/index.rst

 RethinkDB has full support for machines with multiple CPUs and for CPUs with multiple cores.
-By default, the server takes advantage of all available cores on the machine.
+By default, the server takes advantage of all available cores on a machine.
 The number of cores the server should use can be specified explicitly::

   $ rethinkdb --cores 8

 This will limit the server to using eight cores.
-It is OK to over-provision cores (passing a larger number than the machine has), which may or may not increase performance in a real-world scenario.
+It is OK to over-provision cores (passing a larger number than the machine has), which may or may not affect performance in a real-world scenario.

 ``````
 Memory
 ``````

-The amount of available main memory can drastically affect performance of the database system because main memory is used to cache data and allows avoiding going to disk, which is orders of magnitude slower.
+The amount of available main memory can drastically affect performance of a database system because main memory is used to cache data and delays the need to go to disk, which is orders of magnitude slower.
 By default, RethinkDB will use as much memory as necessary (and as the system has available) to operate efficiently.
 However, this number can be specified explicitly::

   $ rethinkdb --max-cache-size 8192

-The cache size is specified in megabytes - the above command limits the cache size to 8GB.
+The cache size is specified in megabytes—the above command limits the cache size to 8GB.

 ----------